MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

 collection to release the memory along with the owning objects, the application should try to release the buffer as soon as it doesn't need access to it.
-This can be done by calling Close() method on the shared buffer object, or `chrome.webview.releaseSharedBuffer` from script.
+This can be done by calling Close() method on the shared buffer object, or `chrome.webview.releaseBuffer` from script.

 As the memory could contain sensitive information and corrupted memory could crash the application, the application should only share buffer with trusted sites.

-The application can use other messaging channel like `PostWebMessageAsJson` and `chrome.webview.postMessage` to inform the other side the desire to have a shared buffer and the status of the buffer (data is produced or consumed).
+The application can use other messaging channel like `PostWebMessageAsJson` and `chrome.webview.postMessage` to inform the other side the desire to have a shared buffer and the status of the buffer (like data is produced or consumed).

 # Examples